-Wirral has lots to offer history and heritage enthusiasts.
+Wirral History and Heritage Fair takes place on Saturday, March 11, 10am-4pm, at Birkenhead Town Hall.
+Wirral has lots more to offer history and heritage fans.
 Here's five top ideas:

 - Wirral Archives Service Local History Workshops, at Cheshire Lines, Birkenhead.
 Thurs, March 2, 2pm: 'The Changing Face of Tranmere with Mary Ward; Thurs, April 6, 10am, 'Wilfred Owen,' with Janet Holmes; Thurs, Nov 9, 'Wirral and the First World War: 1917’ with the council's chief archivist Will Meredith.
 To book, ring 0151 606 2929.